klaemo/docker-couchdb/README.md

 Once running, you can visit the new admin interface at `http://dockerhost:5984/_utils/`

 You can also boostrap your instance with DBs and Designs.
-Similar to the MySQL docker implementation you put your couch views in the /docker-entrypoint-initdb.d (using a mount point)
+Similar to the MySQL docker implementation, you can put your couch views in /docker-entrypoint-initdb.d (using a mount point)

 In docker compose you would do this: